UMNCodeWork/organizingprojects/organizingprojects.md

 - Hard to go back over earlier email threads, also cross-talk
 - lowering the barriers between having the conversation and documenting it

+Much more evident in a Github project of the conversation element than a Wiki

 [Hubot](https://hubot.github.com/)